sweeefff/Jogfoodv.1.0/README.md

 3. Click a dish to view details like images, descriptions, and reviews.
 4. Add it to your cart and proceed to checkout (login/registration required).
 5. At admin section, login (admin credentials) to manage dishes, view orders, and manage deliveries.
+6. At courier section, login (courier credentials) to manage delivery orders.

 ---